 Do you offer antibody testing?

-If I am admitted to Floyd Medical Center, will I have to receive care in one of the temporary units in the parking lot?
+If I am admitted to the Atrium Health Floyd Medical Center, will I have to receive care in one of the temporary units in the parking lot?

 Yes.
 Our visitor restrictions help us provide a safer environment allowing for social distancing.

 In addition to limiting the number of people waiting, we have a mask policy for all patients, visitors and employees.

 Our hospitals are providing care for COVID-19-positive patients and symptomatic patients in a quarantined area with negative pressure rooms.

 Floyd Primary Care and Urgent Care locations are protecting patients with dedicated spaces for patients experiencing respiratory symptoms.

 Other outpatient services are requesting that patients who have tested positive or have symptoms to call their provider to discuss care options.

 Can I send flowers or gifts to a loved one in the hospital?

 We welcome you to send flowers or gifts to your loved one who is staying one of our hospitals.
 With visitor restrictions still in place, delivery personal will not be allowed inside the facility but you can leave flowers or gifts at the screening area to be delivered to the patient by a member of our staff.